Council of State Presidents

 Rob Phipps FCPHR – New South Wales State President

-Phipps has broad experience leading HR functions across the UK, South Africa, Thailand and the South Pacific.
-He has spearheaded culture and people programs that have seen KFC become a leader in this area, being widely recognised with Yum! and across Australia.
-Phipps is a Fellow Certified HR Practitioner (FCPHR) and won the AHRI Dave Ulrich HR Leader of the Year Award in 2015.
+Rob Phipps has broad experience leading HR functions across the UK, South Africa, Thailand and the South Pacific.
+He has spearheaded culture and people programs that saw KFC become a leader in this area, being widely recognised within Yum! and across Australia.
+He now heads up evolvefast, helping companies connect to their people by finding purpose and activating culture.
+Rob is an AHRI Director, and President of the AHRI NSW State Council.
+He is a Fellow Certified HR Practitioner (FCPHR) and won the AHRI Dave Ulrich HR Leader of the Year Award in 2015.

 Jason Chin FCPHR – Northern Territory State President